markus/breeze/README.md

 # breeze

-Breeze provides some [Thor](https://github.com/wycats/thor) tasks and example scripts for managing cloud computing resources and deployments on [Amazon's AWS cloud](http://aws.amazon.com/).
-It uses [fog](https://github.com/geemus/fog) for the hard work so it should be fairly easy to add support for other cloud computing providers that are supported by fog.
+Breeze provides some [Thor](https://github.com/wycats/thor) tasks and example scripts for managing cloud computing resources and deployments.
+Currently only [Amazon's AWS cloud](http://aws.amazon.com/) is supported, but breeze uses [fog](https://github.com/geemus/fog) for the hard work so it should be fairly easy to add support for other cloud computing providers that are supported by fog.

-Breeze implements zero downtime deployments by moving an elastic ip from one server to another.
+Breeze implements zero downtime deploys and rollbacks by moving an elastic ip from one server to another.
 Db migrations have to be compatible with the previous version.

 ## install

+Run the following commands to install breeze and initialize a new project with configuration file templates.

     gem install breeze
     cd your-project